anush-kar/LungAndColonCancerDetection/README.md

 ![](./screenshots/HF-colon-demo2.png)

 ## 📄 Research Paper
-This software implementation is based on the research paper included in the repository:
+This software implementation is based on the research paper authored by Anush Kar and Yash Thakker included in the repository:

-📘 Speech Emotion Recognition Using LSTM Architecture (Adapted and extended for medical image classification use cases)
+📘 Lung Cancer Detection Using a Deep Learning Approach

 The paper explains the theoretical background, model architecture, dataset handling, and evaluation metrics used as the foundation for this project.